AdobeDocs/support-resources.en/help/adobe-success-portal/access-to-the-adobe-success-portal.md

 You can use the **[!UICONTROL Alpha Feedback]** button on the portal to submit feedback.

+>[!NOTE]
+>
-Note: The feedback tool is not a dedicated support channel.
+>The feedback tool is not a dedicated support channel.
 It is not suitable for urgent login issues.

 ![adobe-success-portal-home](assets/adobe-success-portal-home.png)